mysterymath/lcc6502/C_Standard_Compliance.md

   * Named Registers (including Status)
   * Note: Though this extension applies to the C99 standard, it should be possible to backport it to the C89 standard.
-  * TODO: Determine whether the above is true.
+  * TODO: Determine whether the above is actually possible.